 If you’re moving up from iOS 13.5, you get the shortest change log and the smallest download.
 If you are moving up from an older version of iOS, your iOS 13.5.1 update will be more substantial.
 That’s because the features and fixes from the updates you skipped are baked in.

-iOS 13.4 is an exciting upgrade and most of you will want to install it in the near future.
+iOS 13.5.1 is a key upgrade and most of you will want to install it in the near future.
 That said, it’s difficult to predict how your device will react to the move.